lexnederbragt/MBV3070-H19/lab/3_Reading_and_Writing_files.md

 Next, we are going to use a for loop to read in all the entries into a dictionary, with the codons as the key, and the amino acid as the value.

-In a new codecell, use the previous program without the `print` staements, and add the following code:
+In a new codecell, use the previous program without the `print` statements, and add the following code:

 ```Python
 codon_table = {}